induktio/thinker/Details.md

 To ease calculations, `simple_hurry_cost` option removes the double cost penalty from production hurrying when the accumulated minerals are less than the Retool penalty set in alphax.txt.
 Otherwise the hurry cost formula is equal to the vanilla game mechanics.

 In both cases, rushing facilities cost 2 credits per mineral and secret projects cost 4 credits per mineral.
 In addition secret projects have a second double cost penalty if the accumulated minerals are less than 40.

+Base window hurry dialog will now display the minimum required hurry cost to complete the item on the next turn.
+This assumes the mineral surplus does not decrease, so take it into account when adjusting the workers.
+When entering a partial payment, this minimal amount will be the default choice in the dialog, instead of the full hurry cost like previously.

 All crawler units have a special ability that enables them to disband their full mineral cost towards secret projects.
 Thinker patches the upgrade cost for crawlers such that it is always equal to the mineral row cost difference between two prototypes multiplied by 40.
 Nano Factory does not lower crawler upgrade costs anymore.
 This means crawlers can be used to rush projects like previously, but it will confer no advantage beyond bypassing the initial 40 mineral double cost threshold.